Environmental issues in Egypt: EAgrium Fertilizer Complex in Damietta

+Idku protests against British Petroleum

+The governate of Idku located east of Alexandria in Egypt is mainly a fishing and agricultural community with a local population of 250,000 Egyptians that rely on Lake Idku.
+Idku has a negative history with petrochemical and natural gas companies since the companies neglect environmental issues that may affect the locals.
+In 2006, the Egyptian Environmental Affairs Agency (EEAA) discovered that the companies, Rashpetco and Burullus, a joint company between BG, EGPC, and Malaysia's Petroleum Nasional Berhad, illegally dumped industrial waste in the Mediterranean Sea.
+Analysis of water samples dumped by Rashpetco indicated extremely high levels of nitrogen and oxygen, which passed Egypt's mandated, legal levels of these chemicals and have led to the destruction of Idku's marine and terrestrial environments.

+When the Idku community found out that the Head of Egyptian Natural Gas Holding, Taher Abd El-Reheem, proposed a project to build a link between the Northern Alexandria Gas Project and the Al-Borlos Treatment Plant with help from British Petroleum (BP) and British Gap Group (BG), they began anti-BP campaigns and protests.
+After a year of protesting, BP was forced to relocate its proposed pipeline to another area.

 Monuments

 Pollution damage

 Sultan Al-Ghuri Mosque, lithograph ca. 1848, David Roberts.

-Air and water pollution in Cairo have a destructive effect on the many monuments in the city.
-The Sultan Al-Ghuri Complex, for example, is one of many buildings in the center of the city which is covered in a gray and black crust from the air pollution.
-Al-Ghuri is representative of issues of decay of historic buildings in Cairo, both because it is an important medieval site including a funerary complex and mosque, and because the encrustation that appears on it has been studied in detail.
-Other sites examined in detail in the Greater Cairo area include the pyramids at Giza, Bab Zuweila, Al-Azhar Mosque, and the Cairo Citadel.

-The black crust appears on the top parts of outside walls of monuments and other places of cultural and historical importance as a result of combustion of carbonaceous gases in an environment of rising humidity.
-In addition, white crusts and efflorescences appear on the lower sections of these walls.
-White crusts are formed by halite, or rock salt, depositions because of an increase in soil salinity.
+Air and water pollution in Cairo has caused white and black crust to form on historical monuments and other places of cultural and historical importance, such as the Sultan Al-Ghuri Complex, pyramids at Giza, Bab Zuweila, Al-Azhar Mosque, and the Cairo Citadel.
+Combustion of carbonaceous gases in an environment of rising humidity causes the black crust to appear on the top sections of outside walls.
+White crusts and efflorescences appear on the lower sections of these walls because of rising soil salinity, which increases halite, or rock salt, depositions.
 The rising, salt-loaded water table in the Nile Delta, where Cairo is located, deposits salts in monuments' foundation stones that rise up buildings through capillary action and are left behind as the water evaporates.
-The water table is rising throughout Egypt for a variety of reasons.
-These include sewage leakage and infiltration, factory or agricultural runoff, and inadequate groundwater pumping.
+The water table is rising throughout Egypt because of sewage leakage and infiltration, factory or agricultural runoff, and inadequate groundwater pumping.

-Buildings made of limestone like Al-Ghuri are susceptible to erosion by pollution because the crust that forms disrupts the integrity of the stone and falls off, removing the outer surface of the building with it.
-Many sites from the early Islamic era are falling into disrepair because of salt deposition from air and groundwater pollution as well as other destructive phenomena.
+The crust that forms on buildings made of limestone like Al-Ghuri makes them susceptible to erosion, as the crust disrupts the integrity of the stone and falls off, removing the outer surface of the building.
 A major rescue effort is currently unfeasible because of Egypt's political and economic climate.
 Salty and wet environments also lead to microbial growth.
 Without regular cleaning, historic buildings made of limestone, due to their high porosity, will continue to decay as a result of biological colonization.